earthly/website/blog/_posts/2022-11-07-go-workspaces.md

  - go workspaces
  - monorepos
  - multiple modules
-excerpt: "Learn how to simplify your Go development process with Golang Workspaces.
-This article explains how workspaces allow you to manage dependencies across multiple modules and avoid the hassle of editing `go.mod` files.
-Discover how to set up a workspace and make local changes to your modules without affecting other developers."
+excerpt: Learn how to simplify your Go development process with Golang Workspaces.
+This article explores the concept of workspaces and how they can help you manage dependencies across multiple modules in your project, without the need for manual editing of `go.mod` files.
+Discover how to set up a workspace, make local changes to modules, and ensure that your changes are reflected across all dependent modules.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article mentions Monorepos as a great use case for Go Workspaces.
 Earthly is particularly useful if you're working with a Monorepo.
 [Check us out](/).**